 Collecting your personal information

-- establishing an individual’s identity
+- establishing your identity

 - underwriting and assessing an application for an insurer’s product

 - administering insurance plans including sending of renewal notices, statements and other information